harnerdesigns/jackharner-gatsby/content/blog/destructuring-and-nested-destructuring-in-es6/index.md

 ## Keep It Clean, and Keep It Simple

 Using Destructuring allows you to cleanly and simply extract properties from objects in ES6 JavaScript into variables to be manipulated and modified.
-Keep It Simple Stupid and hit me up on Twitter [@JackHarner](https://twitter.com/jackharner) if you learned something!
+Keep It Simple Stupid and hit me up on BlueSky [@JackHarner](https://bsky.app/profile/jackharner.com) if you learned something!

 ---